-Taking Charge of Facebook & Social Media Time for a Happier, Healthier Life
+Taking Charge of Social Media

-As for my business posting support, I made a decision to schedule these posts one day a week, I check in on messages and feedback in the time I allocated to checking in, the morning and afternoon timeslot that I have previously mentioned.
+As for my business posting support, I made a decision to use a scheduling tool Buffer, which is great, I can spend a day scheduling posts in advance.
+This allows me to have breaks, holidays and enjoy social activities.
+I check in on messages and feedback in the time I allocated to checking in, the morning and afternoon timeslot that I have previously mentioned.

 4 Tips for Healthy Social Media Interaction